hossein1387/BARVINN/docs/design.rst

   Data transposer modlue, this module will pack vectors of size `XLEN` in MSB first transposed format.

-MVU Job Configuration:
+MVU Job Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^
 MVUs are programmed to perfom a single job.
 A job is started by the controller by raising the `start` signal.
 Once the job is finished, the MVU will generate an interrupt, informing the controller that the requested job is finished and the results are ready to be sent back to host or to other MVUs.
 Once MVU is busy with a job, the `busy` signal is raised.
-During this time, MVU can be programmed for the next job but it raising the `start` signal will not initiate the job.
+During this time, MVU can be programmed for the next job and raising the `start` signal will not initiate any new job.

 .. figure:: _static/mvu_job_config.svg